mendix/docs/content/appstore/app-services/invoice-processing.md

         ![Document model training app login page](attachments/invoice-processing/document-model-training-app.png)

     5. Log into the [Document Model Training](https://datacapture-appservices.mendixcloud.com/login.html) application using your Mendix account.

-2. Select appropriate Invoice Processing **Environment** from the dropdown to show the **Existing Models** list.
+2. From the drop-down list below **Select an environment to continue**, select an environment that you use to train models for the Invoice Processing app service.
+The **Existing Models** in this environment is displayed.

     ![Existing Invoice models list](attachments/invoice-processing/existing-invoice-models.png)